 Overall, The North Face Denali is a high-quality fleece jacket that keeps you comfy and warm.
 It is ideal for adventurers that are into camping and hiking while also is stylish enough to wear out on the town.

 - Warm & comfortable Polartec 300 fleece

 - High-quality & durable

-- Design is a little bulky & not suitable for activities that require a lot of movement
+- A little bulky & not suitable for activities that require a lot of movement

 - Slightly higher price point than other fleeces